Have you heard the buzz about Sustainable Brands?

-By default WordPress will automatically inserts p tags through your content.
-This can seriously screw up the a layout/design and cause validation issues.
-There are a couple of ways to do this, depending on your technical expertise and where you would like to preventing this from taking place.
+By default, WordPress will automatically inserts p tags throughout your content.
+This can seriously screw up the layout/design and cause validation issues.
+There are a couple of ways to fix this, depending on your technical expertise and where you would like to prevent this from taking place.

-Here is a quick and easy fix to stop wordpress from placing p tags anywhere within your site.
+Here’s a quick and easy fix to stop WordPress from placing p tags anywhere within your site.
 You will need to open your /wp-includes/default-filters.php file and comment out the following line:

 addfilter('the_content', 'wpautop');

 To comment out a line in a PHP file, insert two forward slashes // in front of the line.
-When your done, this is how it should look:
+When you’re done, this is how it should look:

 //addfilter('the_content', 'wpautop');

-This method with allow you to stop WordPress from using theses tags on specific template pages. (i.e. page.php, home.php, index.php, or any custom template page) You will need to open the page in an editor such as the built in WordPress editor or Dreamweaver.
+This method allows you to stop WordPress from using theses tags on specific template pages (i.e. page.php, home.php, index.php, or any custom template page).
+You’ll need to open the page in an editor such as the built in WordPress editor or Dreamweaver.

 Locate: